Block 2 modules

 Read the full description of Business and cultural awareness in the module catalogue.

-Read the full description of Ethics for business and society in the module catalogue.
+Read the full description of Entrepreneurship and society: ideas, opportunities and value creation in the module catalogue.

 Computational thinking: unlocking the power of problem solving